matthewhall78/hello-world/resume.md

 	* Produced the [TFRS task board](https://trello.com/tfrs1) for planning, review and backlog refinement
 	* Organized Documentation on the [tfrs github wiki](https://github.com/bcgov/tfrs/wiki/)
 	* Facilitated planning, review and retrospective meetings adhering to Scrum values, principles and practices

+## Agile Facilitator ( 4 years )
 - Agile training and Lego4Scrum  (Oct 2016 to Sep 2020)
 	* Facilitated dozens of Lego4Scrum workshops (reaching hundreds of individuals)
 	* Collaborated with the BC Developer's Exchange in the development of training curriculum for new agile teams
 	* Created an orientation package to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki
-- Scrum Master Guild  (Jan 2017 to Oct 2019)
+- Scrum Master Guild Co-chair  (Jan 2017 to Oct 2019)
 	* I reached out to all Scrum Master across government and extended an invite to form a Guild
 	* I facilitate guild meetings and collaboratively create agendas

-## Business Portfolio Manager, Business Analyst and Project Manager:
+## Business Portfolio Manager, Business Analyst and Project Manager: ( 10 years )
 ### Corporate Services for Natural Resources, Information Mgmt Branch – Apr 2007 to Jul 2017

 - Knowledge and experience with change management processes and project management methodologies (8 yrs)